-At December 31, 2018, the Company had cash and cash equivalents of \$1,147,000.
-At December 31, 2018 cash equivalents consist of a money market account totaling \$1,048,000.
-At December 31, 2017, cash equivalents consist of United States zero-coupon treasury bills that matured in March 2018 totaling \$2,993,000.
-The Company and its subsidiaries each maintain a checking account in the same bank and the Company maintains a checking and money market account in another bank, all of which are insured by the Federal Deposit Insurance Corporation to a maximum of \$250,000.
+At December 31, 2019, the Company had cash and cash equivalents of \$1,262,000.
+At December 31, 2019 and 2018, cash equivalents consist of money market accounts totaling \$1,039,000 and \$1,048,000, respectively.
+The Company and its subsidiary each maintain checking and money market accounts in two financial institutions, all of which are insured by the Federal Deposit Insurance Corporation to a maximum of \$250,000.
 The Company periodically evaluates the financial stability of the financial institutions at which the Company's funds are held.